SkylinesModding/Docs/docs/source/modding/Getting-Started/index.rst

 Compiling
 ~~~~~~~~~
 The game comes with a compiler to compile the dll for your mod.
-However, this compiler only compiles your mod when you use the :doc:`ICities API <ICities-API>`.
+However, this compiler only compiles your mod when you use the :doc:`ICities API </modding/Development/ICities-API>`.
 The API is currently very limited and you can't do very much with it.
 Now the good news is that we also have access to all other classes.
 This means you can access almost everything in the game but the only downside is that you can't use the in game compiler.